joacorapela/pystarters2021/README.md

 Please before the session do the following.

-1. create a Github account (if you don't have one)
+1. create a Github account (if you don't have one) [here](https://github.com/join)

 2. install git

     - **Windows**

-       Follow the instructions [here](https://phoenixnap.com/kb/how-to-install-git-windows) and **Launch Git Bash Shell** as mentioned in section **How to Launch Git in Windows**.
+       Follow the instructions [here](https://phoenixnap.com/kb/how-to-install-git-windows) and **Launch Git Bash Shell** as mentioned in section **How to Launch Git in Windows** of the instructions.

-       Use teh git bash shell as the terminal in the following instructions
+       Use the git bash shell as the terminal in the following instructions.

+       Follow the instructions [here](https://discuss.codecademy.com/t/setting-up-conda-in-git-bash/534473) to integrate conda with git.

     - **Linux and Mac**